tangjie133/pxt-huskylens/README.md

 ```

-* HuskyLens requests the data and stores the requested data in the result for later use.（HuskyLens请求数据并将请求的数据存储在结果中以供以后使用。）
+* HuskyLens requests the data and stores the requested data in the result for later use.

 ```blocks